 Our representative will get in touch with you at the earliest.

-An insurance company decides your insurance premium, basis the type of cover chosen and the probability of filing the claim.
-Your location, lifestyle, and habits also play an important role in determining the term insurance premium.
-It is usually decided by an actuary or an underwriter who does base calculations and helps determine the risk to insure you.
+An insurance company decides your insurance premium based on numerous factors.
+From the type of cover chosen and the probability of filing the claim to your location, lifestyle and habits, these factors play an important role in determining the term insurance premium.

 The insurance premium amount may also be determined based on your insurance history.
 Different companies use different criteria to determine premiums - some use insurance scores based on personal factors like credit rating, car accident frequency, personal claims history and occupation.
 If the possibility of filing the claim is more likely, you will have to pay a higher premium and vice versa.